kawikathomas/PiSetup/README.md

 #### Obtain the latest version of Raspbian

 Visit the [Raspbian Download Page](https://www.raspberrypi.org/downloads/raspbian/) and download the latest version.
-I recommend **Jessie Lite** and using the torrent to download it.
+I recommend **Stretch Lite** and using the torrent to download it.

 After the download has completed extract the archive